4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 - Ubicación y contenido de cada lista
 - Ancho relativo de cada lista

 To save a Code Editor window as a template, choose **Method** > **Save As Template**.
 The template is saved immediately (no dialog box appears).
 It is stored in the **Preferences** of the 4D application.
-If a previous template already exists, it is replaced.
+Si ya existe una plantilla anterior, se sustituye.

 ## Break points area